-The University of Texas Health Science Center at Houston is a public, state school in an urban setting in Houston, Texas.
-UT Health Houston was founded in 1972 and now enrolls around 4,811 students a year, including 677 undergrads.
+The University of Texas Health Science Center at Houston is a public, state school in the city of Houston, Texas.
+UT Health Houston was founded in 1972 and enrolls 687 undergrads and no graduate students.

 UT Health Houston meets 42% of the demonstrated financial need for undergraduates.

 Based on this information, how does UT Health Houston sound?
-Remember, the best school for one person may be a terrible fit for another!
+Remember, a school that is perfect for one person may not be the right school for someone else!
 So ask yourself: Is UT Health Houston a good school for you?

-UT Health Houston is located in the urban setting of Houston, Texas, less than an hour from Houston.
+UT Health Houston is located in the urban setting of Houston, Texas, in the suburbs of Houston.

-If you want to see UT Health Houston for yourself, plan a visit.
+If you are interested in seeing UT Health Houston for yourself, plan a visit.
 The best way to reach campus is to take U.S. Highway 59 to Houston, or book a flight to the nearest airport, William P. Hobby.